getumbrel/umbrel-os/README.md

 ## TODO:

-- Get source for building the base OS in here.
-(Use work created in [here](https://github.com/lncm/pi-gen/tree/lncmbox))
-- Customize source for Umbrel box
+- Add in wifi configurations
 - Set up automated build on release because building this each time is extremely painful.